SpareBrainedIdeas/Spare-Brained-Licensing/README.md

 However, the core table has been implemented as an Enum/Interface system.
 This extension comes with built-in support for using Gumroad as a license platform, but you can extend it to support almost anything.

-### Gumroad Interface
+### Licensing Systems Interfaces
-Out of the box, this extension has support for the Gumroad licensing system, making it very simple for smaller partners or even single developers to quickly and easily:
+Out of the box, this extension has support for the Gumroad and Lemon Squeezy platforms, making it very simple for smaller partners or even single developers to quickly and easily:

 - Offer complex rates per month, quarter, half year, and annually in a variety of currencies
-- Payout is handled automatically by Gumroad to you, either by direct transfer or PayPal (varies by country)
+- Payout is handled automatically by Gumroad or Lemon Squeezy to you, either by direct transfer or PayPal (varies by country)
 - Easily support Affiliate handling to offer partners a % payout, which will also be managed by Gumroad on your behalf
-- All VAT handling, including MOSS reporting, is done by Gumroad on your behalf, so you only have to worry about the Net
+- All VAT handling, including MOSS reporting, is done by Gumroad or Lemon Squeezy on your behalf, so you only have to worry about the Net
 - Built-In Customer Email List building, along with easy integrations with third parties to communicate with your market
-- Entirely reasonable fees that reduce along your lifetime earnings
+- Fees vary, and you should consult the respective pricing pages on either platform for the latest information

 ### Extensible
 Because the framework is extensible, publishers can also extend the Licensing system to add other License Key verification platforms as wanted.
+Simply extend the "Platform" enum, and implement a Communication Interface, and it'll tick right along as before.

 ## How can I trust it?
 Valid question!
 This application does communicate to outside systems in a very narrow scope.
-Once we’re sure this is working for customers and partners (aiming for a 30-60 day safety period to resolve any issues), this will be entirely available via well, **this** GitHub repo.
+You are welcome and encouraged to review the source code in detail and make us aware of any faults.
+We have had multiple code reviews by other MVPs to see if there is any way to circumvent the solution's protections, and that has not been possible.

 ## What’s the Catch?
 None.
-We needed a Licensing verification system for our great new API Designer tool, Data Braider, so the intention from inception was to make this extension available for more people to use.
+We needed a Licensing verification system for our great low-code Business Central API Designer tool, Data Braider, so the intention from inception was to make this extension available for more people to use.